GeneralSergal/ORP/README.md

 Use BENCHMARK.md to stress-test reasoning stability.

 ### 4. Evaluation
-Use RUBRIC.md + SCORING.md for structured scoring.
+Use RUBRIC.md and SCORING.md for structured scoring.

 ---